Juan-Nathan/static-factory-game/README.md

 # Static Factory

 **Static Factory** is a text-based adventure game developed in Java, designed using object-oriented programming principles.
-It features a dynamic combat system, a credit-based economy, various enemies, collectible items, and several interconnected maps.
+It features a dynamic combat system, collectible items, a living world, a credit-based economy, and several interconnected maps.
 The game is built using the FIT2099 game engine framework developed at Monash University.

 ## 🕹️ Features